Hurtigruten - What you need to know!

 Just remember that when you are travelling along the coast on the Hurtigruten, you are joining a piece of history and practical everyday life in terms of the boats still operating to support the local vicinities they visit: locals bringing their cars home, post being delivered, and supplies being dropped off and collected.
 When the boats stop for a few hours it is not just to let you have a stroll around the local World Heritage Site.

-From 2018, nine out of the 11 ships along the Norwegian coast have an Expedition Leader, an expedition team and special activities on board like lectures and presentations, on deck guiding, gatherings and environmental actions.
+Nine out of the 11 ships along the Norwegian coast have an Expedition Leader, an expedition team and special activities on board like lectures and presentations, on deck guiding, gatherings and environmental actions.
 These ships function as a “base camp” – the place where you sleep, eat and share experiences - and they are the starting point for all the onshore activities.

 Many of the Hurtigruten ships welcome guests who are not fully mobile and all ships (except MS Lofoten) have at least one cabin equipped for travellers using a wheelchair.